 If you’re open to new perspectives and ways of responding to your child in challenging situations you’re halfway there.
 The other half is starting to understand the needs and drives of your strong-willed child that underlie their behaviors and responding to these instead of what comes out on the surface.

-How to discipline a strong-willed child has long been a divisive topic.
+How to discipline with a strong-willed child has long been a divisive topic.

 From the ‘never back down, take no prisoners’ approach to ‘stumbling around inconsistently and giving in’, we forget about the important concept of middle ground.

-10 Strategies to live by for effective discipline for a strong-willed child
+10 Strategies to live by for effective discipline with a strong-willed child

 1| Remember your ‘why’